 Will the BBA keep the same notified body number?

 Yes.
-The BBA will keep the same notified body number: 0836.
+The BBA will keep the same notified body number but with an additional prefix ie: UK 0836.

 Does the BBA have adequate capacity to deal with the volume of correspondence plan for the execution of data transfers to EU partners?

 Yes.
 The BBA is working hard to make sure all of its clients are properly informed and serviced to conform with transitional dates and deadlines by having the adequate capacity, knowledge and understanding into this topic.

 My Agrément (including HAPAS) product requires CE Marking / UKCA Marking – where can I sell it?

 To sell on the EU market, you will need to continue to CE Mark your product.

 To sell on the GB market, you will need to UKCA Mark your product.

 To sell in Northern Ireland, you will need a CE Marking (if applicable).
 If you don’t you must use the UKNI Mark.

 More than one mark can be used if you are selling to multiple markets.

 The BBA can provide you with the third-party Certification that you need for your UKCA Marking.